turbopasi/vuesr/README.md

 ## Install template

 ### 1 .
 Prerequisites
-In order to create a new project with vue along with a remote preset, you'll `vue-cli`.
+In order to create a new project with vue along with a remote preset, you'll need `vue-cli`.
 ```
 npm install -g @vue/cli
 # OR